QR Codes in Logistics: Supply Chain Tracking Guide [2026]

 Delivery driver scans a QR code on a package at a distribution hub checkpoint

-Scan events at checkpoints create real-time in-transit visibility for managers and customers.
+Scan events at checkpoints create real-time visibility.

 3. Last-Mile Delivery

-• Delivery agents scan QR codes to confirm drop-offs, reducing fraud and disputes.
+• Agents scan codes to confirm drop-offs.

-• Customers can verify authenticity and sign digitally by scanning codes.
+• Customers verify authenticity or sign digitally.

 4. Reverse Logistics

-• QR codes streamline returns and recycling by connecting items to the right processing centers.
+• QR codes streamline returns and recycling.

 Design and Implementation Best Practices

-• Dynamic codes: Update links or metadata without reprinting labels.
+• Dynamic codes: Update metadata without reprints.

-• Standardization: Define label templates (size, error correction, quiet zone) and scanning SOPs.
+• Standardization: Label templates + scanning SOPs.

 Quick Comparison: QR vs. 1D Barcodes vs. RFID